StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 ## Common use cases

-Functions in TheHive can be used for various purposes to automate workflows, process data, and enhance case management.
+You can use functions in TheHive to automate workflows, process data, and enhance case management.

 Below are some common use cases, each with a link to the corresponding JavaScript function code: